In addition to the WYHA Policies (listed below), WYHA follows and

 2.)
 The player suffers a season ending injury.
 See Injury Policy.

 3.)
 The player is replaced by another player approved by Head Coach and applicable Division VP.
 WYHA is not responsible for finding replacements.
+Replacements must be new players not players pulled from another team.

 4.)
 Another compelling reason making playing for WYHA unrealistic which is approved by the WYHA Board.

 In addition, any players offered a position on a WYHA Travel, Girls or Empire House Team are considered to be committed for the entire subsequent playing season and any previous Releases requested or issued before Tryouts are void.
-WYHA deposits & fees returned for players who were offered positions may have WYHA expenses subtracted including but not limited to credit card and processing fees.
+WYHA deposits & fees returned for players who were offered positions may have WYHA expenses subtracted including but not limited to credit card, jersey and processing fees.
 Note that this policy is consistent with NYSAHA policies.

 Policy #21 Travel/Girls Jersey Costs